 Patients cannot walk, feed themselves, or do any other activities of daily living; they may become incontinent.
 Recent and remote memory is completely lost.
 Patients may be unable to swallow.
 They are at risk of undernutrition, pneumonia (especially due to aspiration), and pressure ulcers.
 Because they depend completely on others for care, placement in a long-term care facility often becomes necessary.
 Eventually, patients become mute.

-Because such patients cannot relate any symptoms to a physician and because elderly patients often have no febrile or leukocytic response to infection, a physician must rely on experience and acumen whenever a patient appears ill.
+Because such patients cannot relate any symptoms to a physician and because older patients often have no febrile or leukocytic response to infection, a physician must rely on experience and acumen whenever a patient appears ill.

 End-stage dementia results in coma and death, usually due to infection.